${\rm G}_2$-instantons on generalised Kummer constructions: Gauge theory on --manifolds

+From \fullref{prop:ied} it becomes apparent that $\rG_2$--instantons are rather similar to flat connections on $3$--manifolds.
+In particular, if $A_0$ is a $\rG_2$--instanton on $E$, then there is a $\rG_2$ Chern--Simons functional $CS^\psi\co\sA(E)\to\R$ defined by

+whose critical points are precisely the $\rG_2$--instantons on $E$.
+It is not entirely unreasonable to expect that some of the $3$--manifold invariants arising from the Chern--Simons functional, like the Casson invariant and instanton Floer homology, have $\rG_2$--analogues.
+This idea goes back at least to the seminal paper of Donaldson--Thomas~\cite{Donaldson1998} and is one of the main motivations for studying $\rG_2$--instantons.
+Since \fullref{eq:i1} is invariant under the action of the group $\sG$ of gauge transformations of $E$, we can consider the \emph{moduli space} of $\rG_2$--instantons on $E$ over $(Y,\phi)$:

-Whether there is a rigorous general definition of a $\rG_2$ Casson invariant and whether it is, in fact, invariant under isotopies the $\rG_2$--structure is an open question.
-A brief discussion of parts of this circle of ideas can be found in Donaldson--Segal \cite{Donaldson2009}*{Section~6}.
+Very roughly speaking, the conjectural \emph{$\rG_2$ Casson invariant} should be obtained by ``counting'' $\sM(E,\phi)$.
+Whether there is a rigorous construction of such a $\rG_2$ Casson invariant and whether it can, in fact, be arranged to be invariant under isotopies of the $\rG_2$--structure is an open question.
+A brief discussion of parts of this circle of ideas can be found in Donaldson--Segal~\cite[Section~6]{Donaldson2009}.

-Simple examples of $\rG_2$--instantons are flat connections and ASD instantons on K3 surfaces $\Sigma$ pulled back to $T^3\times\Sigma$.
-Moreover, the Levi--Civita connection on a $\rG_2$--manifolds is a $\rG_2$--instanton.
-We will construct non-trivial examples using Theorem~\ref{thm:a} in Section~\ref{sec:ex}.
+It is customary in gauge theory to work with local slices of the gauge group action.
+A particularly useful slicing condition is to require that $B\in\sA(E)$ be in \emph{Coulomb gauge} with respect to a fixed reference connection $A\in\sA(E)$, that is, $\rd_A^*(B-A)=0$.
+(The importance of the Coulomb gauge stems from the foundational work of Uhlenbeck~\cite{Uhlenbeck1982a}.
+For a careful discussion of how the Coulomb gauge is used in the construction moduli spaces we refer the reader to Donaldson--Kronheimer~\cite[Section~4.2]{Donaldson1990}.)
+For a fixed connection $A\in\sA(E)$ we consider the system of equations